Partners in Learning, Preparing for the Future

 - We believe that all students CAN learn!

 - We will be responsible for the success and well-being of every student.
-Therefore, we will collaborate and support each other in developing instructional strategies, ensuring effective interventions and designing methods of assessment.
+Therefore, we will collaborate and support each other in developing instructional strategies, ensuring effective intervention and enrichment, and designing methods common formative assessment.

 - We will provide a welcoming and safe environment for students, parents, staff, and community members.